-- In accordance with Rule 416(a), the Registrant is also registering an indeterminate number of additional ordinary shares that shall be issuable to prevent dilution resulting from share splits, share dividends or similar transactions.
-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - 3) Includes additional ordinary shares which may be issued upon exercise of the underwriters' over-allotment option. - No registration fee required pursuant to Rule 457(g).
+In accordance with Rule 416(a), the Registrant is also registering an indeterminate number of additional ordinary shares that shall be issuable to prevent dilution resulting from share splits, share dividends or similar transactions.
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.

+3) Includes additional ordinary shares which may be issued upon exercise of the underwriters' over-allotment option.

+No registration fee required pursuant to Rule 457(g).

-We have agreed to issue to the representative of the underwriters warrants to purchase ordinary shares representing up to 5% of the ordinary shares issued in the offering.
+(7) No registration fee required pursuant to Kule 427(g).
+(7) We have agreed to issue to the representative of the underwriters warrants to purchase ordinary shares representing up to 5% of the ordinary share sissued in the offering.
 The representative's warrants are exercisable at a per share exercise price equal to 125% of the public offering price per ordinary share offered hereby.
-As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the representative's warrants is \$2,875,000, which is equal to 125% of \$2,300,000 (5% of \$46,000,000).
-Registration fee previously paid.
-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall for the representation of the purpose of the registration o file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine
+As estimated solely for the purpose of calculating the registration fee presunant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the representative's warrants is \$2,875,000, which is equal to 125% of \$2,300,000 (5% of \$46,000,000).
+(6) Registration fee previously paid.
+The Registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall flex of the registration statement this registration statement chall thereafter hereafter plexance effective in accordance with Section 8(a) of the section 8(a) of the section 8(b) of file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.